 While most of the top furnace brands only work with authorized dealers, Carrier goes a step further and requires its dealers to be factory trained.
 Therefore, when you order purchase and installation from Carrier, you can be sure of getting off to a smooth start.
 Carrier offers three price tiers: Infinity, Performance, and Comfort.
 The premium Infinity series is fairly expensive, but it’s worth it if you want your furnace to be energy efficient (up to 98.5%), ultra-quiet, and have great humidity control.

-Ruud is owned by Paloma Industries and offers the same maintenance-friendly diagnostics tools as sister company Rheem.
-Along with Rheem, it was the first home furnace brand to offer environmentally friendly Ultra Low NOx technology.
+Ruud is owned by Paloma Industries and offers the same maintenance-friendly diagnostics tools as its sister company, Rheem.
+It was the first home furnace brand to offer environmentally friendly Ultra Low NOx technology.
 NOx is an abbreviation for nitrogen oxides (a collection of harmful greenhouse gases) and Ruud’s furnaces are known for their low emissions.
 Ruud has 23 gas furnaces with AFUE ratings ranging from 80% to 96%.

 Heil has three lines of gas furnaces – ranging from budget-friendly to standard to the premium Ion series.
 Ion gas furnaces feature enhanced levels of comfort and temperature control.
 They come with in-built Wi-Fi capability, enabling smart control of the system.
-The Ion series has four gas furnaces, ranging from variable-speed furnaces with energy-ratings up to 98% to durable furnaces with Ultra Low NOx emission.
+The Ion series has four gas furnaces, ranging from variable-speed furnaces with energy-ratings up to 98% to durable furnaces with ultra-low NOx emissions.

 Amana’s furnaces are more expensive but possibly more durable than those offered by sister company Goodman.
 Amana has an impressive range of multi-speed and two-stage variable-speed gas furnaces.
 Amana’s furnaces are solid without standing out for any particular reason.

-Thanks to the top home furnaces, you can stay warm and comfortable this winter– and for many winters to come.
+Thanks to the top home furnaces, you can stay warm and comfortable this winter—and for many winters to come.
 Today’s gas furnaces are more advanced and efficient than they were in the past.
-Therefore, if you’re the market to purchase or replace your furnace, you may as well get one that’s built to last.
+Therefore, if you're in the market to purchase or replace your furnace, you may as well get one that’s built to last.